QM Power Motor Technology Featured in Appliance Design

 When New Technology Lives up to its Hype

 Over the past decade, there have been a number of technological improvements to both the performance and costs of operating refrigeration equipment.
 These include but are not limited to environmentally friendly refrigerants, better lighting, electronically commutated motors (ECMs) and advanced controls such as building and device energy management systems and variable frequency drives.
+For a selection of refrigeration options, you could look at a company such as CoolSys, a commercial refrigeration service, who could help provide advice and products to suit your needs.

 Sometimes a wide range of alternative technologies can make it harder for OEMs to identify true breakthrough technologies.
 One such new technology is the recently available Permanent Magnet Synchronous Motor (PMSM) for HVACR applications, which are considered by many to be the biggest breakthrough in HVACR fan motor efficiency in over 50 years.
 Instances of incumbent technologies being displaced by new inventions can be less common, but when they offer a significant reduction to the total cost of ownership without an upfront cost premium, it is important to identify and begin evaluating them as early as possible.
 Due to their superior design compared to ECMs, the AC-driven PMSMs provide a better solution for OEM equipment and service and retrofit applications where improved efficiency, power factor, reliability, universal compatibility and consistent airflow are required given the design’s inherent advantages compared to incumbent motor types for HVACR applications.